-Assessment Notifications
+2. Assessment Notifications

-Students will be notified, at least 14 calendar days in advance of the due date of an assessment task, of the details of the assessment task, including due date and time on that day, specific nature of the task and the value of the assessment task.
+Students will be notified, at least two (2) weeks in advance of the due date of an assessment task, of the details of the assessment task, including due date and time on that day, specific nature of the task and the value of the assessment task.